SubramanyaKS/SubramanyaKS/README.md

 - 🥅 2022 Goals: Contribute more to Open Source projects.

-- 👀 I love exploring new technologies
+- 👀 I love to explore new technologies

 - 🌱 I am pasionate about Web Technology.